mbrooker/mbrooker-blog/_posts/2022-11-29-snapstart.md

 - *Time*.
 If a connection is established during initialization and the clone is used later, it's likely that the remote end has given up on the connection.
 - *State*.
 Protocols like TCP provide reliable delivery using state at each end of a connection (like a sequence number), with the assumption that there is one client for the lifetime of the connection.
 If that one client suddenly becomes two clients, the protocol is broken and the connection must be dropped.

 The simple solution is to reestablish connections after snapshots are restored.
-As with reseeding PRNGs, this requires time and work, especially for secure protocols like TLS which somewhat dilutes cold start benefit.
+As with reseeding PRNGs, this requires time and work, especially for secure protocols like TLS, which somewhat dilutes cold start benefit.
 There's a significant research and development opportunity here, focusing on fast reestablishment of secure protocols, clone-aware protocols, clone-aware proxies, and even deeply protocol-aware session managers (like RDS proxy).

 **Moving Data**

 Let's take another look at this snapstart diagram:

 ![](/blog/images/snapstart.png)

 If the clones are running on the same machine the snapshot was created on, then this diagram is reasonably accurate.
 However, if we want to scale snapshot restores out over a system the size of AWS Lambda, then we need to make sure the snapshot data is available where and when it is needed.
 This hidden work - both in distributing data when it's needed and in sending restores to the right places to meet the data - was the largest challenge of building Snapstart.
 Turning memory reads into network storage accesses, as would happen with a naive demand-loading system, would very quickly cancel out the latency benefits of Snapstart.

 We're going to say more about our particular solution to this problem in the near future, but I believe that there are interesting general challenges here for systems and storage researchers.
-Loading memory on demand can be done if the data layer offer low-enough latency, close enough to the latency of a local memory read.
+Loading memory on demand can be done if the data layer offers low-enough latency, close enough to the latency of a local memory read.
 We can also avoid loading memory on demand by predicting memory access patterns, loading memory contents ahead of when they are needed.
 This seems hard to do in general, but is significantly simplified by the ability to learn from the behavior of multiple MicroVM clones.

 **Hungry, Hungry Hippos**